 Consider the Children and Grandchildren

 You should always consider your children.
 If you have children together with your ex and they are going to attend, inquire as to whether or not they would like for you to accompany them.
 Their needs should outweigh any personal vendettas or agendas for both sides.
 Let your ex know your children's feelings.
 However, if being there will create a scene, sit down with your children and explain that it is best if you don't attend, but you will be there for them after they return from the funeral.
+And then make sure your ex spouse or someone your children are comfortable with will attend to their needs.

 Remember if you do decide to attend that you may have a different role than you would, had you still been the daughter or son-in-law.
 If your former spouse is still unmarried, this may not cause much disturbance at all.
 However, take your cues from the grieving family.
 Although you may feel that you are still one of them, they may not have the same opinion.